 Soon supporters of Nicea in the East, like Basil of Caesarea, wrote to Damasus asking for his support against Arianism, but the manner in which he replied to them, addressing them not as “brothers”, as was the traditional formula, but as “sons”, contained an unveiled claim to superiority that did not escape notice and was deeply resented.

-Supported by the emperor Theodosius
+Supported by Emperor Theodosius

 However, when the Spanish general, Theodosius, a devout Catholic who hated Arianism, became co-emperor with Gratian in 379, Damasus’s position was greatly strengthened.
 In February 380 Theodosius issued an edict requiring all the citizens of the empire to follow the Christian religion, “which Holy Peter delivered to the Romans… and as the Pontiff manifestly observes”.
 In 381 Theodosius called the Council of Constantinople which confirmed Nicea, effectively ending Arian opposition, and formulating the Creed as it is now recited by most Christians at their Sunday liturgy.